Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live

 In \name, our design goal is a modular architecture that requires minimal changes to the core inference-engine scheduler loop.
-Figure \ref{fig:system-overview} illustrates the end-to-end workflow.
-On the client side, we attach a program identifier (\texttt{program\_id}) to every request so the serving layer can correlate multi-turn agent programs and reason about tool calls across steps.
+On the client side, we attach a program identifier (\texttt{program\_id}) to every inference request so the system can recognize multi-turn agent programs and reason about tool calls across steps.

-Upon arrival at the serving engine, requests enter the existing scheduler loop.
-Rather than modifying the scheduling logic, \name adds a thin Tool-Call Handler that is invoked on request arrival and completion.
+Upon arrival at the serving engine, requests enter the existing scheduler loop. \name adds a thin Tool-Call Handler that is invoked on request arrival and completion.
 The handler parses tool calls from LLM outputs, tracks per-tool latency using observed inter-request intervals within the same \texttt{program\_id}, and returns TTL to the scheduler.
-The scheduler uses this hint to pin the request's KV cache for potential reuse by the imminent follow-up step, and later unpins it either when the deadline passes or when the program terminates.
-During scheduling, \name follows the
+The scheduler uses this hint to pin the request's KV cache for potential reuse by the next step, and later unpins it either when the TTL value expires or when the program terminates.